 Some of these rights are not automatic, and we reserve the right to discuss with you why we might not comply with a request from you to exercise them.
-If you wish to exercise any of your rights regarding your EU Personal Data, please email sdefue.complaint complaint concerning your EU Personal Data Processing with the applicable EU Supervisory Authority.
+If you wish to exercise any of your rights regarding your EU Personal Data, please email gdpr@gcu.edu.
+You may also file a complaint concerning your EU Personal Data Processing with the applicable EU Supervisory Authority.